nestybox/sysbox-ee/docs/issue-guidelines.md

 3) Describe the issue as clearly and completely as possible.

+4) Tell us how to best reproduce it.

 Nestybox will try to address issues ASAP.
 We will mark them as `fixed`, `invalid`, `duplicate`, or `wont-fix`.

+Thanks for helping us improve Sysvisor!